wEPac/Button/README.md

 ======
  - added `uint32_t pressedFor()` and `uint32_t releasedFor()`, they return delay in millis for long press or release.
  - use a global `_delay` variable to preserve few bytes.
- - added one line in the header to quickly set the library to work with pullpup/HIGH level released state or with no_pullup/LOW level released state.
+ - added one line in the header to quickly set the library to work with pullpup/HIGH level released state or with no_pullup/LOW level released state (i.e. switch or sensitive button).

 ¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤